GPU tesla k40m¶

 en el nodo asignado se puede verificar que esta corriendo en un GPU.

-$ ssh n1
+$ ssh n1 nvidia-smi

 - La salida se puede ver en el archivo